grzegorzorwat/grzegorzorwat.github.io/_posts/2022-05-23-decorate-command-handlers.md

     typeof(IRequestHandler<,>));
 ```

+We must register it as `IRequestHandler<,>` instead of `IRequestHandler<>` because when MediatR requests `IRequestHandler` with no return type, it actually requests `IRequestHandler<TRequest, Unit>` as `Unit` is its default returning type.

+ASP.NET Core DI will now return a decorated `ICommandHandler` whenever MediatR requests an `IRequestHandler`.

 Lastly, we can use the `AddMediatR` extension method to register IRequestHandlers that are not `ICommandHandlers` as well as the other dependencies that MediatR needs:

 ```c#
 services.AddMediatR(typeof(ICommand));
 ```

-ASP.NET Core DI will now return a decorated `ICommandHandler` whenever MediatR requests an `IRequestHandler`.

 Another way to make MediatR use decorated `ICommandHandler` is to make it request `ICommandHandlers` from the container rather than `IRequestHandlers`.